msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 Percent Difference = 0.078%

 The extremely small percent difference shows that the FEA result closely agrees with the theoretical calculation.
 The small difference is likely due to the SolidWorks material model using an elastic modulus of 10,007,604 psi, while the hand calculations used 10,000,000 psi.
-I would trust the result in the FEA slightly more because it used the specfic material properties assinged to the solidworks model.
+I would trust the result in the FEA slightly more because it used the specific material properties assigned to the solidworks model.
 However the close spread between the two results verifies that the theoretical and FEA model are consistent.

 ### Pin hole Stress Concentration
 ![Pin hole stress concentration calculations](Pin.jpeg)